aydenvis/Ortho-Minidox-Choch-Switches/README.txt

-The ChocDox folder is the qmk keyboard, whereas the 3DotDash one is the kicad pcb files.
-The pcb files use the wrong footprint and thus are only solderable from the one side and need to be fought to be fully completed.
-The soldermask coveres the pads, so no solderable surface is visible.
+The QMK folder has the chocdox keyboard folder for you to place in your QMK repo.

+The PCB Files folder holds the kicad files for the orthogonal version.

+The VVolumn Staggered Variant PCB Files folder holds the kicad files for the column staggered version which features a severe stagger, fit to my hand.